-The long squark decay in SPS1a-like parameter points with squark masses in the 500 to 600~GeV range has an important advantage: for a large \underline{mass hierarchy} we should be able to isolate the one decay jet just based on its energy.
-In complete analogy to the dilepton edge shown in Eq.(\ref{eq:sig_mll}), but with somewhat reduced elegance we can measure the threshold and edge of the $\ell^+\ell^- q$ distribution and the edges of the two $\ell^\pm q$ combinations.
+The long squark decay in by now ruled out SPS1a-like parameter points with squark masses in the 500 to 600~GeV range has an important advantage: for a large \underline{mass hierarchy} we should be able to isolate the one decay jet just based on its energy.
+In complete analogy to the dilepton edge shown in Eq.\eqref{eq:sig_mll}, but with somewhat reduced elegance we can measure the threshold and edge of the $\ell^+\ell^- q$ distribution and the edges of the two $\ell^\pm q$ combinations.
 Then, we solve the system for the intermediate masses without any model assumption, which allows us to even measure the dark matter mass to $\ope(10\%)$.
 The limiting factors will likely be our chances to observe enough endpoints in addition to $m_{\ell \ell}^\text{max}$ and the jet energy scale uncertainty.
 An interesting question is how well we will do with tau leptons, where the edge is softened by neutrinos from tau decays.